go-graphite/carbonapi/README.md

 License
 -------

-This code is licensed under the MIT license.
+This code is licensed under the BSD-2 license.